- Health Insurance

 MassHealth may qualify as a comparable coverage, but that determination is made by MassHealth.
 Free care that is provided by hospitals and community health centers does not qualify as adequate coverage.

 At the time of registration, students receive a billing statement and a class schedule that indicates the amount charged and dates that payments are due.
 Students must pay all bills by the due date appearing on the bill.
 Students who register on or after the due date must pay at the time of registration.
-The College accepts payment by personal check, money order, traveler's checks, VISA, MasterCard or Discover.
+The College accepts payment by Personal check, Money order, Traveler's checks, VISA, MasterCard, Discover and AMEX.
 A payment plan is also available.
-Normal payment plans require a 50% down payment at the time of registration.
-Students who fail to make the down payment will be purged from their courses.
+RCC payment plans require a 50% down payment at the time of registration.
 Failure to keep payment plans in good standing will result in no future payment plans and full payment at the time of registration.

 Several kinds of tuition waivers are available to Roxbury Community College students.
 These waivers include, but are not limited to, National Guard Members, Veterans, Senior Citizens, Native Americans, State Employees, and Wards of the State.
 In order to receive a tuition waiver, students must present the waivers at the time of registration or before the first day of class.
 If the waiver is presented after the first day of class, the College will make no adjustment.
 The Commonwealth of Massachusetts does not fund all courses; therefore, the use of certain waivers for those unsubsidized courses will be restricted.

 Students with approved tuition waivers, tuition remissions, or tuition vouchers may register on a space-available basis, and fees must be paid.
-Tuition waivers, tuition remission or tuition vouchers do not apply to special programs, seminars or private instruction administered by the Division of Continuing Education.
-Also, certain tuition waivers, which apply to the state-supported Day Division, do not apply to the Division of Continuing Education programs, including summer sessions.
-For example, the National Guard waiver cannot be applied to Division of Continuing Education programs.
+Tuition waivers, tuition remission or tuition vouchers do not apply to special programs, seminars or private instruction administered by the Corporate and Community Education.
+Also, certain tuition waivers, which apply to the state-supported Day Division, may not apply or be reduced for Division of Continuing Education programs (credit courses).

 Please visit http://www.gibill.va.gov/GI_Bill_Info/CH33/Post-911.htm for information concerning the Post 9/11 GI Bill.
 Please contact the Registrar's Office for further information and a Veteran's package.
 If you are a CURRENT MEMBER OF THE MASSACHUSETTS NATIONAL GUARD, please visit the following website http://mro.chs.state.ma.us/tuition/login.aspx for instructions on how to receive your tuition and fee waiver.
 Finally, all veterans must complete the admissions process and provide proof of high school diploma or GED.